mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 It is also possible to add new service accounts by selecting the *Add Service Account* option in the *Add user* dropdown.
 The creation process will require the name, role and desired authentication method of the service account.

-To learn more details about how to add a service account to your Company, visit the [Service accounts management](/development_suite/identity-and-access-management/manage-service-accounts.md#adding-a-service-account) page
+To learn more details about how to add a service account to your Company, visit the [Service accounts management](/development_suite/identity-and-access-management/manage-service-accounts.md#adding-a-service-account) page.

 ![Add Company Service Account from dropdown](./img/manage-service-accounts/add_company_sa_dropdown.png)

 ### Removing access to the Company

-The Identities section can be also used to remove user and service account access to a Company.
+The IAM section can be also used to remove user and service account access from a Company.

 #### Removing a user

-Removing a user from the Identities table results in removing the role assigned to that user.
+Removing a user from the IAM table results in removing the role assigned to that user.
 Without permissions granted, the user loses access to the Company, **with the exception** of when that user also belongs to at least one [Company group](/development_suite/identity-and-access-management/manage-groups.md).
 In that specific case, the user does not lose access to the Company, and their permissions on it are defined solely by the privileges given to the group/groups to which the user belongs.